uikit/uikit-site/docs/pages/migration.md

 ### Heading Component

-In UIkit 3.1 the Primary and Hero classes in the [Heading component](heading#size-modifiers) were deprecated.
+The Primary and Hero classes in the [Heading component](heading) are deprecated.
 Update your markup by replacing the following classes.

 | Class                | Replace with        |
 | -------------------- | ------------------- |